vatesfr/xen-orchestra/@xen-orchestra/web-core/lib/utils/to-variants.util.md

 ])
 ```

-`classes` applied to the component will then look like `typo p3-regular disabled color-blue size-s state-off`
+`classes` applied to the component will then look like `typo-body-regular-small disabled color-blue size-s state-off`